cado-security/product-help/docs/cado-response/integrations/azure-ad.md

 # Azure AD OAuth Integration

 :::warning
 Azure AD OAuth integration is currently in beta.
-If you encounter issues, please contact support@cadosecurity.com describing your issue and provide as much detail about your configuration as possible.
+If you encounter issues, please contact support@cadosecurity.com describing your issue and providing as much detail about your configuration as possible.
 :::

 You can now enable the beta of Azure AD OAuth Integration in Cado Response by going to "Settings > OAuth".